Duncan-Haywood/affirmations_chatbot/README.md

 Stage 1: Making something usable:
 -
+- finish starting question files and converting to json format
 - get this running on a server.
 - create a gui even if simple.
 - asks for uploading and dealing with data privacy.